ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 In practice, you should always bear in mind that the internal operations are queued and not executed immediately.
 It means that:

 * There is no guarantee that there would be no operations in between the current transaction and an emitted operation (e.g., on the BFS graph above, `b2` emits `b2a`, but 4 operations are executed in between these two).
 * If you emit a sequence of operations, they will be executed one after the other, with no operations in between.
-In other words, it's guaranteed that `b`, `c`, and `d`, emitted by `a`, will not be interleaved by other operations.
+In other words, it is guaranteed that `b`, `c`, and `d`, emitted by `a`, will not be interleaved by other operations.
 This property holds true even if `a` is not the root of the call graph.
 * If you emit a sequence of operations, the whole sequence will be executed _before_ any possible internal operations that may arise as a result of any of these operations.

 ## Returning values